Chart Color Schemes

 Population growth drivers in Prairiewood are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of February 2026, Prairiewood's population is estimated at around 3,464, reflecting an increase of 7 people since the 2021 Census which reported a population of 3,457.
-This change is inferred from AreaSearch's estimation of the resident population as 3,410 following examination of the latest ERP data release by the ABS in June 2024, and an additional 2 validated new addresses since the Census date.
-This results in a density ratio of 1,626 persons per square kilometer, above average national locations assessed by AreaSearch.
-Over the past decade, Prairiewood has shown resilient growth patterns with a compound annual growth rate of 0.7%, outpacing its SA3 area.
-Overseas migration contributed approximately 76.0% of overall population gains during recent periods.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+As of Feb 2026, Prairiewood's population is estimated at around 3,464, reflecting an increase of 7 people since the 2021 Census.
+This increase represents a growth rate of approximately 0.2%.
+The change is inferred from AreaSearch's estimate of resident population at 3,410 as of June 2024, following examination of ABS ERP data release, and an additional 2 validated new addresses since the Census date.
+This results in a population density ratio of 1,626 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Overseas migration contributed approximately 76.0% of overall population gains during recent periods, driving primary growth for the area.

 Frequently Asked Questions - Population